-Unsurprisingly, autonomous vehicle (AV) development proves to be a key driver behind the rising interest and investment in auto tech.
+Unsurprisingly, autonomous vehicle (AV) development has proven to be a key driver behind the rising interest and investment in auto tech.

 Maturing investor ecosystem

-However, more balanced share reflects the analysis above, as auto tech matures with startups seeded in years prior now receiving mid- and later-stage investments.
+More balanced share reflects the maturing of the ecosystem, with startups seeded in years prior now receiving mid- and later-stage investments.

 While the number of unique investors doesn’t appear to be accelerating as much as it did in 2017, the number of unique corporations and CVCs is tracking above historical levels, reflecting the notion that an increasing number of corporates see value in investing in the auto tech space.